-Section 1.0: Introduction
+Section 1.0: Overview

-Section 1.1: Overview
+Section 1.1: Introduction

-This document provides a consolidated overall budget for the Everglades Ecosystem restoration efforts in south Florida with information provided by both federal and non-federal agencies.
-It is compiled and prepared by the Department of the Interior's Office of Everglades Restoration Initiatives (OERI) on an annual basis and includes a summary accounting of all funds in the Fiscal Year (FY) 2018 Budget Requests for participating Federal and State agencies.
-It also includes a summary of all funds expended on Everglades restoration efforts since FY 2002.
-Expended restoration funding information for FY 2000 and FY 2001 is also available on our website: www.evergladesrestoration.gov.
+This document provides a consolidated overall budget for the Everglades ecosystem restoration efforts in south Florida with information provided by both federal and non-federal agencies.
+The information in this report is compiled and prepared by the U.S. Department of the Interior's Office of Everglades Restoration Initiatives (OERI) on an annual basis and includes a summary accounting of all funds in the Fiscal Year (FY) 2019 Budget Requests for participating federal and state agency members.
+This document, as well as expended restoration funding information for FY 2000 and FY 2001, is available on OERI's website at: www.evergladesrestoration.gov.